 Cancer that begins elsewhere and spreads to the brain

 Secondary brain tumors are far more common than are primary brain tumors.
 Any cancer can spread to the brain, but the most common types include:

-This computerized tomography (CT) scan of a person's head shows a meningioma.
-This meningioma has grown large enough to push down into the brain tissue....
+This magnetic resonance imaging (MRI) scan of a person's head shows a meningioma.
+This meningioma has grown large enough to push down into the brain tissue. ...

 An acoustic neuroma is a benign tumor that develops on the balance and hearing nerves leading from your inner ear to your brain.
 These nerves are twined together to form the vestibulocochlear nerve (...

 Though doctors aren't sure what causes the genetic mutations that can lead to primary brain tumors, they've identified factors that may increase your risk of a brain tumor.
 Risk factors include:

 A brain tumor can cause complications depending on the part of your brain that's affected.
 Complications can include:

 Preparing for your appointment